-If you’d like to talk through any of the options, give us a call or send us an email.
+If you’d like to talk through any of the options, give us a call.
 We can help you on the spot or arrange an appointment for you to talk to someone face-to-face at your nearest Kiwibank.

 Do you have the right type of account for you?
 It’s worth checking out what account you are on and whether there is another that may suit you better.

 - With Free Up, our award-winning online account, you pay no account management fees and no electronic transaction fees, saving you money to spend on more important things.

 - With our Bill Blaster account, you can put money aside for expenses like rent, bills and loan repayments.
 Don’t get caught short on rent day ever again.

 - The Kiwibank Visa Debit Card works just like an ATM/EFTPOS card, with the added benefit of being able to buy things online, over the phone or by mail order, and pay with your own money.
 We’ll even waive the first year’s card fee.

 - Want to know what you’ve got right now?
 You can check your balance and transfer funds on your smartphone.
 Check out our iPhone or Android apps.

 - Starting your first full–time job often coincides with moving into a new flat.
 Kiwibank makes it easy with our flat accounts, which can be set up with two people’s names and two EFTPOS cards.
 If you set up your flat account as a Free Up, it will also be free of electronic transaction fees and monthly account fees.

 If you’re a recent graduate, you might be eligible for Kiwibank’s Graduate Pack.